Caroline Strachan, MBACP Registered (Adv Dip Counselling)

 Many of my professional and voluntary roles before training as a counsellor were in the not-for-profit sector supporting people through work on inclusion, communication, education and safety.
 I fundamentally believe in inclusion, and celebrate diversity.
 I have many years experience of supporting young people within education, including ten years as a teacher.

-I have worked as a volunteer counsellor in an affordable counselling service for adults since 2016.
+I have worked as a volunteer counsellor in an affordable counselling service for adults.
 This means that I have had the opportunity to offer counselling to people from many walks of life, with a range of issues that they want to work on together.

 I am an Honorary counsellor in a University Wellbeing Service, providing counselling for students.
-I also work as a counsellor in a Sixth Form on a voluntary basis one day a week, working on a range of issues faced by many young people.
+I also work as a counsellor in a Sixth Form on a voluntary basis, working on a range of issues faced by many young people.

 I have current DBS approval.
 I have completed professional training in safeguarding.